Hi, I’m Allison!

 (Though that’s probably the ADHD and social anxiety)

-From an early age, I was fascinated with languages, maps, the news, books about foreign places: anything that showed me there was a world outside my little California life.
+From an early age, I was fascinated with languages, maps, the news, books about foreign places: anything that showed me there was a world outside my little suburban life.

 That passion brought me to New York City at age 17, when I enrolled in New York University.
 I was instantly in love: New York felt like traveling without ever leaving my door.